velvetkevorkian/website-2021/posts/blog/further-variations-ad-infinitum.md

 sketches are autonomous.
 The lines fade away slowly so the overall level of complexity remains constant.

-Here\'s some shots from the 2d version:
+Here's some shots from the 2d version:

 [![Infinite2dLines04](https://farm5.static.flickr.com/4086/4982747301_dd2c9ffdc6_m.jpg){:
 width="240" height="240"}][1]